Boolean-valued model: Boolean-valued models of set theory

 Given a complete Boolean algebra B there is a Boolean-valued model denoted by VB, which is the Boolean-valued analogue of the von Neumann universe V. (Strictly speaking, VB is a proper class, so we need to reinterpret what it means to be a model appropriately.)
 Informally, the elements of VB are "Boolean-valued sets".
-Given an ordinary set A, every set either is or is not a member; but given a Boolean-valued set, every set has a certain, fixed membership degree in A.
+Given an ordinary set A, every set either is or is not a member of A; but given a Boolean-valued set, every set has a certain, fixed membership degree in A.

 The elements of the Boolean-valued set, in turn, are also Boolean-valued sets, whose elements are also Boolean-valued sets, and so on.
 In order to obtain a non-circular definition of Boolean-valued set, they are defined inductively in a hierarchy similar to the cumulative hierarchy.
 For each ordinal α of V, the set VBα is defined as follows.